Skip to content

 As you’ll notice, there’s two TO DO items for you to complete:

-In your Cookifi admin panel, go to Regions and verify all required regions are configured correctly:
+In your Cookifi account, go to Regions and verify all required regions are configured:

 Cookifi - Shopify integration - regions check

-Then remove these redundant lines at the top:
+Then remove the following three redundant lines at the top:

 Cookifi - Shopify integration - integration script - default command remove 1